It’s time to talk milk makers. While mother nature has given us the goods, a portable breast pump keeps baby in steady supply of that liquid gold.

 This manual pump comes equipped with an extra-soft cup for a comfy expression session.
 It features two-phase technology, an ergonomic handle and it’s compatible with the Chicco Well-Being Bottle.

 Is it safe to buy a second-hand breast pump?

-The short answer is no. Experts advise against buying second-hand breast pumps unless it’s a hospital-grade pump with a closed system.
-Domestic pumps have an open system that milk and moisture could get into the tube and motor.
+The short answer is no. Experts advise against buying second-hand breast pumps in Australia, unless it’s a hospital-grade pump with a closed system.
+Domestic pumps have an open system, meaning milk and moisture could get into the tube and motor.
 Even if you use new tubing, bottles, and flanges, there is still the potential for germs and bacteria to contaminate expressed milk.